Spidy01/dbus-canbus-battery/README.md

 # Background
 This solution follows on from the previous project: [Samsung-Victron-ESS](https://github.com/o-snoopy-o/Samsung-Victron-ESS) which utilised an Arduino to capture CANBUS messages and convert them to MQTT messages for victron dbus.
 This solution eliminates the Arduino and allows the use of the BMS-CAN interface on the Cerbo GX directly.
 It could however utilise any CANBUS interface on any host system with minor modifications.
-From this point forward i will refer to the Venus OS device as Cerbo GX and instructions are for windows users.
+From this point forward I will refer to the Venus OS device as Cerbo GX and instructions are for windows users.
 If there is a need I can also provide the same for Linux users but I think you'll be more than capable to apply to your way of working.